elle-concetta/dental-practice-website/README.md

 # Dental Practice Website Template

-A luxury dental practice marketing website with a built-in AI chat assistant.
+A dental practice website with a built-in AI chat assistant.
 Built with React + Vite + Tailwind.
 Designed to be handed off to any dental practice — fill in the placeholder text, swap the images, connect the chat API, and launch.

 **Live preview path:** `/dental/`